SSalario

 Officers enter service with a college degree (or higher) and earn significantly more in base pay.
 Here are selected officer pay rates for 2026:

-General and flag officer pay (O-7 through O-10) is capped by federal law at Executive Level II, which is $17,675.10 per month in 2026.
-These rates do not include the substantial allowances and benefits that significantly increase total compensation.
+General and flag officer pay (O-7 through O-10) is capped by federal law at Executive Level II, which DFAS lists as $18,999.90 per month for calendar year 2026.
+These rates do not include allowances and benefits that can materially increase regular military compensation.

 Basic Allowance for Housing (BAH) 2026

-Because BAH is tax-free, a $3,000 monthly BAH is equivalent to approximately $3,750-$4,200 in pre-tax civilian housing income, depending on your tax bracket.
+Because BAH is excluded from federal taxable income and FICA, a $3,000 monthly BAH can be worth substantially more than $3,000 of taxable civilian salary.
 Veterans transitioning to civilian life should use the Amortio mortgage calculator to plan for housing costs without BAH.

 BAS and Special Pay Categories